n0k0m3/docker-osx-compose/README.md

 **Configuration:**
 - (Optional) Create an `.env` file following the template in `.env.template`
+- (Optional) `docker-compose` supports `docker-compose.override.yml` file for additional config.
+Read [here](https://docs.docker.com/compose/extends/#adding-and-overriding-configuration) on how to add or override configuration in the mail compose file.

 **Subsequent runs:**
 - Run `docker-compose.yml` to start the docker-OSX